 Source: Pulse Advertising

-To incorporate influencers into your next higher education marketing strategy, look for socially savvy and well-connected students in your community.
+To incorporate influencers into your next higher education digital marketing strategy, look for socially savvy and well-connected students in your community.

 How can you create a win-win situation where they'll talk positively about their experiences attending—or working in partnership with—your institution?